Career And College Prep

 Which pathways are offered?

-Medical Assistant—Students in this pathway develop the knowledge base, skills, and behaviors that entry-level medical assistants need to succeed.
+Medical Assisting—Students in this pathway develop the knowledge base, skills, and behaviors that entry-level medical assistants need to succeed.
 Students are introduced to anatomy and physiology, diagnostic tests, diseases and disorders, treatments, and nutrition.

 Nutrition Science (Dietetics)—In this pathway, students study the relationship between nutrients in food and the human body.
 They learn to help people find the best foods to meet specific health needs and clinical conditions.
-Coming in fall 2023.

 What types of jobs can my student learn about and prepare for?*